Cosmo-Tech/Babylon-End-User-Doc/docs/partials/Configuration/1-Edit.md

     #   -h, --help  Show this message and exit.
     ```

-1 positional parameter is optional : `PLATFORM`
+1 positional parameter is optional: `PLATFORM`

-`PLATFORM` can be replace by the path to a platform file to open, if not present your current platform file will be opened.
+`PLATFORM` by the path to a platform file to open, if it is not present your current platform file will be opened.

 ???+ example "Set a first variable"
-    Running the command will open a text editor of the file you can then add the values you want to each keys
+    Running the command will open a text editor of the file, you can then add the values you want to each keys
     ```bash
     babylon config platform edit
     ```